codekcv/codekcv/README.md

 ### Hi there 👋

 My favorite stack currently is:
-TypeScript, NextJS, NestJS, GraphQL, PostgreSQL, Prisma, Redux, Apollo Client|Server
+TypeScript, NextJS, NestJS, GraphQL, PostgreSQL, Nexus, Prisma, Redux, Docker, Nx

 <!--
 **codekcv/codekcv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.